Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 The tarnish effect is time-dependent and volume-dependent.

-This means a drop of vinegar applied to your silver necklace for a few seconds won’t do anything to it.
+This means a drop of vinegar applied to your sterling silver necklace for a few seconds won’t do anything to it.

-However, dropping your silver necklace into a bowl of vinegar and leaving it overnight will cause it to tarnish completely and even look rusted and corroded.
+However, dropping your necklace into a bowl of vinegar and leaving it overnight will cause it to tarnish completely and even look rusted and corroded.

 Vinegar tarnishes sterling silver items